 At The Sante Center for Natural Healing, our goal is to identify and address the causes of any chronic conditions of the patients and heal their bodies.
 Each patient is treated as the unique individual that he/she is and therefore, in addition to obtaining a comprehensive health history, individualized testing is needed to identify the underlying cause of the condition.

 The type(s) of tests we perform is based upon each patient’s individual needs.
+Our goal is to determine the ROOT CAUSE and not merely suppress symptoms.
 Many of these tests not only help you look for certain problems, but can help you determine whether a therapy for a specific condition is working, which may affect your future therapy, nutritional plan and overall lifestyle.
-Our full diagnostic lab enables us to gather a great deal of data to determine your best course of treatment.

 Types of Testing we offer